Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Introduction

 \section{Introduction}

 Quantum computing has drawn significant attention in recent years, with quantum computers and quantum related technologies being developed at unprecedented rates \cite{national2019quantum,bertels2021quantum,preskill2018quantum}.
-Quantum computing adopts classical computing techniques of bit representation, and combines them with quantum mechanical phenomena.
-Quantum computing is poised to provide computational advantages that classical computing could never feasibly attain, with applications in domains such as quantum chemistry \cite{lanyon2010towards,fedorov2022vqe,cao2019quantum}, machine learning \cite{schuld2019quantum,stein2020qugan,broughton2020tensorflow}, arithmetic \cite{ruiz2017quantum}, optimizations \cite{wang2018quantum,farhi2016quantum,farhi2014quantum}, etc. Although algorithms that can provide computational speedups have been theorized, the current state of quantum computing suffers from substantial \textbf{size} and \textbf{noise} problems, rendering the current near-term noisy intermediate scale quantum (NISQ) processors being unable to offer computational advantages.
+Quantum computing typically involves restricting a quantum mechanical system to a two-level system, and executing quantum operations on them to perform gate based computation.
+Quantum computing is poised to provide computational advantages that classical computing could never feasibly attain, with applications in domains such as quantum chemistry \cite{lanyon2010towards,fedorov2022vqe,cao2019quantum}, machine learning \cite{schuld2019quantum,stein2020qugan,broughton2020tensorflow}, arithmetic \cite{ruiz2017quantum}, optimizations \cite{wang2018quantum,farhi2016quantum,farhi2014quantum}, etc. Although algorithms that can provide computational speedups have been theorized, the current state of quantum computing suffers from substantial \textbf{size} and \textbf{noise} problems, rendering the present near-term noisy intermediate scale quantum (NISQ) processors being unable to offer computational advantages.

-Quantum computers in the current term have limited size, which physically limits the number of qubits available to an algorithm on a single quantum processor.
-Growing quantum processor sizes and algorithmic approaches to tackling this problem are actively being researched, with the largest current quantum processor being IBM Washington, comprising 127 qubits, and methodologies such as CutQC \cite{tang2021cutqc} and EQC \cite{stein2022eqc}, distributing one algorithm across multiple processors exploiting parallelism.
+Contemporary quantum computers have limited size, which physically limits the number of qubits available to an algorithm on a single quantum processor.
+Growing quantum processor sizes and algorithmic approaches to tackling this problem are actively being researched.
+Currently, the largest current quantum processor is IBM Osprey, comprising 433 qubits, and algorithmic scaling methodologies are being researched such as CutQC \cite{tang2021cutqc} or EQC \cite{stein2022eqc}, distributing one algorithm across multiple processors exploiting parallelism.